-After your students complete the first twelve chapters of the book, you can continue with any other sections in the book.
-To present more on object-oriented programming, for example, you can continue on with section 3.
+After your students complete the first two sections of the book, you can continue with any other section in the book.
+To present database programming skills, for example, you can continue with section 3.
 Otherwise, you can jump to section 4, 5, or 6.
 This works because these sections are written as independent modules that require only the first twelve chapters of the book as prerequisites.
-In addition, the chapters in sections 4, 5, and 6 are independent of each other.
-That's what we mean by "modularity," and that lets you teach the course in the sequence that works best for your class.
+That's what we mean by modularity, and that lets you teach the course in the sequence that works best for your class.